Introduction:

 Some studies have shown that participants in the use of the Matrix model demonstrate a significant reduction in drug use and alcohol use, psychological development and sexual effects that result from HIV infection.

 Abuse of drugs and drugs has a unique medical need.
-Studies have shown that treatment, conducted and tested for the elderly, is often transformed into the success of children.
+Studies have shown that treatment conducted and tested for the elderly is often transformed into the success of children.
 Family involvement is an important aspect of the adolescent intervention.
-Below are examples of behavioral interventions that hired these policies and demonstrated the effectiveness of addiction to adolescence.
+Below are examples of behavioural interventions that hired these policies and demonstrated the effectiveness of addiction in adolescents.

-Multisystem therapy (MST) to discuss issues related to poor behavior of young children who abuse alcohol and other drugs.
-Such factors include the characteristics of a child or child (for example, drug addiction), family (immorality, family disputes, drug abuse), peers (good attitude toward drug use) in school (stop, work well) with neighbors (criminal subculture).
-To participate in deep healing in natural areas (homes, schools and neighbors), young people and many families complete the treatment.
+Multisystem therapy (MST) to discuss issues related to the poor behaviour of young children who abuse alcohol and other drugs.
+Such factors include the characteristics of a child or child (for example, drug addiction), family (immorality, family disputes, drug abuse), peers (good attitude toward drug use) in school (stop, work well), and neighbours (criminal subculture).
+To participate in deep healing in natural areas (homes, schools and neighbours), young people and many families complete the treatment.
 MST significantly reduces drug use in children during treatment and at least six months after treatment.
 Unnecessary arrests and kidnappings outside the home eliminate the costs of caring for and caring for children.

 Family Behavioral Therapy:

-FBT combines with the patient at least one of the most remarkable features, such as a joint partner or parent (in case of aging).
-Providers want to involve families in the development of modern behavior and acquire new skills to improve the home environment.
+FBT combines at least one of the most remarkable features of the patient, such as a joint partner or parent (in case of ageing).
+Providers want to involve families in the development of modern behaviour and acquire new skills to improve the home environment.
 Patients are encouraged to develop the ethics of drugs and HIV infections that are associated with a problem management system.
-Forcible parents decide to establish goals related to the behavior of parents.
-Each time assesses the ethics and rewards offered by other key stakeholders, if the goals are combined.
-Patients participate in a medical organization; choose special intervention when choosing on the basis of evidence.
-A number of teenagers and infirmities, FBT proved to be more effective than backup counseling.
+Forcible parents decide to establish goals related to their behaviour of parents.
+Each time, the ethics and rewards offered by other key stakeholders are assessed to see if the goals are combined.
+Patients participate in a medical organization and choose special intervention when choosing on the basis of evidence.
+For a number of teenagers and infirmities, FBT proved to be more effective than backup counselling.

 It was found that MET was shorter (four sessions) than other methods of treatment and success in the MATCH project.
-In the formulation of this proposal, the UK’s strongest alcohol treatment test [50] compared 742 clients with three MET sessions, eight times with public behavior and network treatment (SBNT).
-SBNT was originally established for testing by evidence that support for family and friends help to overcome alcohol problems.
+In the formulation of this proposal, the UK’s strongest alcohol treatment test [50] compared 742 clients with three MET sessions and eight times with public behaviour and network treatment (SBNT).
+SBNT was originally established for testing by evidence that support from family and friends helps to overcome alcohol problems.
 SBNT contains family procedures, community strengthening, RP skills training and social skills.
 Participants are periodically posted on MET or SBNT.
 The results showed a decrease in alcohol use and problems, a decrease in trust and an increase in the quality of mental health.
-There is not much difference in the results of the results found among the groups over the next 12 months.
+There is not much difference in the results found among the groups over the next 12 months.

 The importance of the clinic in these large research studies suggests that the decision to join the treatment itself limits the use of alcohol and that access to treatment can be as important as the medical type.